dheerajkaushik/ERC-20/README.md

 4. Compile the contract by clicking the "Compile" button.

-5. Switch to the "Deploy & Run Transactions" tab.
+5. Switch to the "Deploy" tab.

 6. In the "Environment" dropdown, select "Injected Web3" to connect Remix to your MetaMask wallet.